onestardao/WFGY/ProblemMap/Atlas/Fixes/official/README.md

 ---

-## Why this folder matters 💥
+## Why this folder matters

-Without an official fixes layer, the atlas risks being read as “only a classification system.”
+Without an official fixes layer, the atlas risks being read as only a classification system.

 With this folder, the atlas becomes more actionable: